 Dr. Jack Edwards is Conductor of the Greater Victoria Junior Concert Band and SookeWinds, Director of the Victoria Community Marching Band, Director of the Harmony Project Marching Drumline, and bassoonist in the Raincoast Trio and Springridge Quintet.
 He has also performed as Principal alto saxophone and bassoon with the Greater Victoria Senior Concert Band and Principal alto saxophone with the Merideum Wind Orchestra.
 He is on faculty at the Victoria Conservatory of Music and the Sooke Music Academy.
 Dr. Edwards was born and raised in Northeast Georgia, in the foothills of the Appalachian Mountains.
 On a full, four-year saxophone scholarship, […]

 Canadian flutist Marsha Elliott is an acclaimed soloist, chamber musician and educator.
-As a performer Marsha has toured throughout Canada and the US and has been seen and heard on national television and radio.
 Marsha holds a B.Mus. in Performance from the University of Toronto and a M.Mus. in Performance from the State University of New York at Stony Brook, where she studied with soloists Susan Hoeppner and Carol Wincenc respectively.
 Marsha also spent a transformative year in the Professional Winter Residency Program at the Banff Centre for the Arts.
-Her past teachers and mentors have included Julius Baker (…)
+Her past teachers and mentors have included Julius Baker, Emmanuel Pahud and Jeanne Baxtresser among others.
+As a performer Marsha has toured throughout Canada and the US and has been seen and […]

 Nicholas Fairbank was born in New Westminster, BC.
 In his school years he studied piano, organ and French horn, later going on to study organ performance and conducting in London (UK) and Paris (France).
 He holds Associateship diplomas in organ performance from the Royal Conservatory (RCM gold medal 1981) and the RCCO (Willan Prize 1998) and Masters degrees from UCSB (French), the Université de Paris VIII (musicology).
 After some composition lessons with Stephen Chatman in the 90s he went on to complete an MMus degree in composition at the University of Victoria under the direction of John Celona.
 Since the (…)